 - 1/2 tablespoon butter, softened

-- 3/4 cup 1% low-fat cottage cheese2 tablespoons minced onion- optional * (I tried fresh minced onion and dried and both worked but preferred the fresh)
+- 3/4 cup 1% low-fat cottage cheese2 tablespoons minced onion- optional *

 - 3/4 teaspoon high mineral salt